 \subsection{Generalizability to Unseen Assortments}

-One of the major challenges in the estimation of the DCM, compared to other statistical estimation problems, is the limited coverage of the training data.
+\Copy{rev:variation1}{ One of the major challenges in the estimation of the DCM, compared to other statistical estimation problems, is the limited coverage of the training data.
 In particular, the seller tends to offer a few assortments that they believe are profitable.
 As a result, in the training data $\{\bm x_t\}_{t=1}^T$ only makes up a small fraction of the total $2^N$ available assortments.
 Any estimation procedure needs to address the following issue: can the DCM estimated from a few assortments generalize to the assortments that have never been offered in the training data?

 While the theoretical foundation has been studied in Section~\ref{sec:nearest-neighbor}, we show the numerical performance in this section.
-Consider $N=10$ products. {\revise We randomly choose $T_1$ assortments to offer in the training set and thus there are $T/T_1$ transactions for each assortment on average.} We use the rank-based DCM to generate the data with $k=4$ and 10 customer types.
+Consider $N=10$ products.
+We randomly choose $T_1$ assortments to offer in the training set and thus there are $T/T_1$ transactions for each assortment on average.
+We use the rank-based DCM to generate the data with $k=4$ and 10 customer types.
 The rank-based DCM is shown to be equivalent to RUM \citep{block1959random}.
 Consumers are divided into $4$ or $10$ different types, each with a random preference permutation of all the products and the no-purchase alternative (see, e.g., \citealt{farias2013nonparametric}).
-We randomly generate the fractions of customer types as follows: draw uniform random variables $u_i$ between zero and one for $i=1,...,k$, and then set $\frac{u_i}{\sum_{j=1}^k u_j}$ to be the proportion of type $i$, $i=1,...,k$.
+We randomly generate the fractions of customer types as follows: draw uniform random variables $u_i$ between zero and one for $i=1,...,k$, and then set ${u_i}/{\sum_{j=1}^k u_j}$ to be the proportion of type $i$, $i=1,...,k$.

-The performance is evaluated by the root mean squared error (RMSE), which is also used in \citet{berbeglia2018comparative}:
+The performance is evaluated by the root mean squared error (RMSE), which is also used in \citet{berbeglia2022comparative}:

 where $\PR$ denotes the actual choice probability and $\hat\PR$ denotes the estimated choice probability.
-The RMSE tests all the assortments and there is no need to generate a test set.
-For each setting, we generate 100 independent training datasets and compute the average and standard deviation of the RMSEs.
+Because the actual choice probability is known, we can compute the RMSE theoretically by enumerating all the assortments.
+For each setting, we generate 100 independent training datasets and compute the average and standard deviation of the RMSE.